ScottDikowitz/Instashare/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: user auth, routes, models and api

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+I will design landing page, the user signup/signin, models and api for the site, and make make sensible routes.
+Then I will design an api for pulling information from the database

 [Details][phase-one]